 John Preston is Professor of Rail Transport and Head of the Transportation Research Group at the University of Southampton.
 He leads jointly with Simon Blainey on the development of integrating models for the prediction of track deterioration and maintenance planning, across all research challenges.
 John has held over 130 research grants and contracts worth almost £10M, was a co-author of the RRUKA Academic Response to the Rail Technical Strategy (2013), co-chairs the WCTRS Rail Special Interest Group and is a committee member of the IAROR.
 He has advised industry and governments throughout Europe including the Passenger Demand Forecasting Council, the House of Commons Transport Select Committee, the National Audit Office and the International Transport Forum.

-Yann Bezin is Head of Research of the Institute of Railway Research at Huddersfield and expert in vehicle-track interaction modelling.
+Yann Bezin is Head of Research at the Institute of Railway Research at Huddersfield, and an expert in vehicle-track interaction modelling.
 Yann manages over £0.7M in EU funded projects in innovative freight, track systems and novel S&C, and is on the RRUKA Executive Committee.
-He supports Simon Iwnicki leading the Research Challenge Designer crossings and transitions.
+He supports Simon Iwnicki leading Research Challenge 3: Designer crossings and transitions.

 Simon Iwnicki is Professor of Railway Engineering at the University of Huddersfield.
 He brings expertise to the consortium in the area of rail vehicle dynamics, which has taken on an increased importance because of the stronger emphasis on complex ground/track/vehicle interactions.
 His grant funding exceeds £4M.
 Simon is a former Chair of the IMechE Railway Division, a former academic co-chair of RRUKA, Editor-in-Chief of Rail and Rapid Transit, and co-editor of Vehicle System Dynamics.
 He leads Research Challenge 2: Designer crossings and transitions, developing an improved understanding of the wide-ranging dynamic track/train interactions at switches and crossings (S&C) and transitions of variable and complex geometry.
 He leads the Centre of Excellence in Rolling Stock within the UK Rail Research and Innovation Network.